 Cells are the building blocks of living things.
 When body cells grow in an uncontrolled manner, this is termed as Cancer.
 These cells are called malignant cells.
 Due to many reasons, these normal cells turn malignant.
 Normal cells multiply according to the need of the body and die when the body doesn’t need them & this mechanism is controlled by different systems of the body.
 Cancer occurs when the multiplication and growth of cells in the body is out of control.
 It can also occur when cells forget how to die.

 There are many different kinds of cancer.
 Cancer can develop in almost any organ or tissue, such as lung, colon, breast, skin, bones, or nerve tissue.

 - Three things that are the major reason behind cancer are smoking, alcohol & red meat (high non-vegetarian diet).
 Heavy drinkers face an increased risk of cancers of the stomach and liver.
 Cigarette smokers are more likely to develop cancer like those of the mouth, lungs, larynx, esophagus, pancreas, bladder, kidney, and cervix.

 - Overuse of insecticides & pesticides in agriculture is also increasing cancer.

-- Obesity – High-fat, non-vegetarian diet consisting of red meat, high cholesterol diets are possible risk factors for several types of cancer such as those of the colon, uterus and prostate.
-Obesity may be linked to breast cancer among older women as well as to cancers of the prostate, pancreas, uterus, colon and ovary.
+- Obesity – High-fat, a non-vegetarian diet consisting of red meat, high cholesterol diets are possible risk factors for several types of cancer such as those of the colon, uterus, and prostate.
+Obesity may be linked to breast cancer among older women as well as to cancers of the prostate, pancreas, uterus, colon, and ovary.